zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/retypeset_en.md

 lang: en
 ---

-A blog theme based on <a href="https://astro.build/">Astro</a> framework, initially inspired by <a href="https://astro-theme-typography.vercel.app/">Typography</a>.
-This theme reorganizes all pages of its original counterpart by establishing a unified visual standard to faithfully recreate traditional print reading experience while maintaining modern designs minimalist feel.
-Every detail is meticulously crafted; elegance is found within every inch.
+A blog theme based on the <a href="https://astro.build/">Astro</a> framework, inspired by <a href="https://astro-theme-typography.vercel.app/">Typography</a>.
+This theme is based on the style of Typography, through the establishment of a new visual standard, all the pages are rearranged to create a reading experience like the pages of a paper book, reviving the beauty of traditional layouts.
+Details in every sight, elegance in every space.